Powerlearnproject/se-assignment-day-2-git-and-github-Abdulmuj33b/README.md

    - Squash and Merge: Combines all commits into one before merging.
    - Rebase and Merge: Applies commits individually on top of the main branch.
 7. Clean Up: Delete the feature branch after merging to keep the repository organized.

 Best Practices:
 - Clear Descriptions: Provide detailed descriptions of the changes and their purpose.
 - Small PRs: Keep PRs focused and manageable to simplify reviews.
 - Engage in Discussions: Respond to feedback and engage in discussions to resolve issues.
 - Automate Checks: Use CI/CD tools to automate testing and ensure code quality.
-By following these steps and best practices, pull requests streamline collaboration, improve code quality, and maintain a clear project history.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?